Here’s a shocker…

 (Facebook is specifically great for reaching older demographics that have SPENDING power).

-YouTube, like Facebook, have a large and diverse user base with over 1 billion people visiting YouTube every month.
+YouTube, like Facebook, have a large and diverse user base with over one billion people visiting YouTube every month.

 Let’s take a look at LinkedIn…

-“The site (LinkedIn) continues to be particularly popular among college graduates, those in higher-income households and the employed (although the increase in usage by those who are not employed to 21% from 12% in 2013 is notable).
+“[LinkedIn] continues to be particularly popular among college graduates, those in higher-income households, and the employed.”
+Although, it is notable that the usage by those who are not employed rose from 12% in 2013 to 21% in 2014.

 You get the gist!
 Research must be done to ensure your running traffic on the correct platform.
 It may sound basic, but it really is the FIRST step to running successful traffic campaigns.